Valodim/jj/docs/glossary.md

 16 bytes long and are often randomly generated.
 By default, `jj log` presents them as a sequence of 12 letters in the k-z range, at the beginning of a line.
 These are actually hexadecimal numbers that use "digits" z-k instead of 0-9a-f.
+Change IDs are maintained locally, and are not exchanged via push/fetch operations.

 ## Commit